 GASB Statement No. 87, Leases, will increase the usefulness of government financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-The City is currently evaluating the impact of this Statement.
+The City has implemented this statement in the current fiscal year.